9 Styles of Windows

 Choosing the right glass for your region and your home is as important a decision as any you’ll face when buying windows.
 For optimum energy efficiency, choose two or three panes of glass.
 And look for windows with Low-E (Low-emissivity) insulating glass with argon between the panes to block more of the sun’s ultraviolet rays.
 For maximum energy performance, choose products that meet ENERGY STAR® requirements.

-Window screens are important to your home’s light, ventilation and view.
+Window screens are important for your home’s light, ventilation and view.
 Today’s innovative high-transparency screens are practically invisible, which helps you bring the outdoors in.
 Pella’s retractable screens roll up and down like a shade to maximize your view and allow more light into your room.

 Black-Framed Windows — The Right Choice for You?
 Today, any homeowner can choose from a number of professionals who are dedicated to decorating every single corner of the house.
 These inspired interior experts have completely transform...